ripleyXLR8/intex-SSP-H-20-1-ESP32_spa_manager/README.md

 # WORK IN PROGRESS

-# Intex SSP-H-20-1 Arduino Spa Manager
+# Intex SSP-H-20-1 ESP32 Spa Manager

 **WARNING 1 : The circuit in this project uses main voltage (220-240 Volt AC in western Europe).
 This can be deadly if not handled properly!
 You can easily hurt yourself as well.
 Build this circuit at your own risk.**